Whisper-Lee/python-learning/README.md

 # python-learning

-This repository is used to record python selflearning codes
+This repository is used to record python self-learning codes